 TribesForGOOD has also launched a virtual (online) summer program for high school students (Grade 9 – 12) in association with Stoodnt.

-It’s a week-long program introducing students to the concept of sustainability, social impact, leadership, innovation, and entrepreneurship with a hands-on approach and learn-by-doing modules.
-The high-school students will work in teams closely with innovative enterprises and startups focused around global challenges, social justice, impact travel, education, women empowerment, animal welfare, climate change, poverty alleviation and much more.
+It’s a month-long program introducing students to the concept of sustainability, social impact, leadership, innovation, and entrepreneurship with a hands-on approach and learn-by-doing modules.
+The high-school students will work in teams closely with innovative enterprises and startups focused around global challenges, social justice, impact travel, education, women empowerment, animal welfare, climate change, poverty alleviation, and much more.

 The students will be mentored for 12 months by a global team of experts (TEDx Speakers, Harvard, Stanford, IIM, ISB alumni) covering interlinked topics that will relate back to their interests, passions, and skills, providing them with once-in-a-lifetime experience and skills acquisition.